 You don’t have to read the 61 names or how they died in the article linked below, but I truly feel to be aware and able to do something about it, means suffering for the few short minutes it takes to read their horrific stories.
 It makes it all that more real, and it gives names and faces to our disgusting statistics.
 It is painful and heartbreaking.
 I cry every time I read it, and I hug the little girl we have in our care a little harder.

-Update on our journey months after handing our little girl to her whanau.
+Update on our journey months after handing our first little girl to her whanau.